remarkablemark/cypress-cucumber-steps/README.md

 ## Contributing

 We encourage contributions!
-Check out the [contributing guide](https://github.com/remarkablemark/cypress-cucumber-steps/blob/master/.github/CONTRIBUTING.md) on how to proceed.
+Check the [contributing guide](https://github.com/remarkablemark/cypress-cucumber-steps/blob/master/.github/CONTRIBUTING.md) on how to proceed.

 ## License